 However, the success of your car accident claim largely depends on a case built on facts.
-Right after your car accident, you’ll need to take immediate action to ensure your attorney is equipped with everything they need to build a strong case in your favor.
+Right after your car accident, you’ll need to take immediate action to ensure your car accident attorney is equipped with everything to build a strong case in your favor.
 This includes:

 Calling the Police & Emergency Medical Care

 Your first priority following an accident should always be to ensure the health and safety of both you, your passenger, and the other driver.
 If anyone is injured, you’ll want to make sure they receive medical attention right away.

 On a similar note, you’ll want to call the proper authorities, as well, so they can let you know whether it’s safe to move your vehicles.
 If the collision is especially bad, or has led to a pile-up, then they can help direct traffic around the accident so the other drivers on the road can continue to navigate safely.

 Beyond guiding the flow of traffic, contacting the police will ensure that they start an investigation into the accident.
 The police will gather statements from both drivers and file a report that may include who they think was at fault.
 You may want to gather the contact information from the officers that are at the scene of the car accident.
 Once their report has been filed, it becomes a public record and you can request a copy of it when it’s available to help bolster your case.

 Never let the other driver leave the scene of the accident before they provide you with their personal information.
 In situations where the accident is a hit and run, you may only be able to collect their license plate number as they leave the scene.
 But if you’ve fallen victim to a severe car crash and both of you are at the scene, be sure to collect the driver’s name, phone number, and insurance information.